RyanHolanda/tabnews-ios/README.md

 • `bundle exec fastlane test` (This command will run all test targets)

-To run tests from Xcode, select the TabNews target in the debug version, and then go to Product > Test
+**To run tests from Xcode:**\
+Select the TabNews target in the debug version, and then, Product > Test